danielchappell/ember-training/README.md

 ### weren't we going to display something...

-Oh yeah, I guess we should dos something with that display property we declared as null right at the start.
+Oh yeah, I guess we should do something with that display property we declared as null right at the start.
 Find you code that looks like this in calculator.hbs

 ```handlebars
 <div class="screen blue-grey darken-4 white-text right-align">